Why Lease the Ford Mustang?

 Mustang Fastback**: **The coupe fastback is the model to go for if you’re looking for driving fun.
 GT Fastback versions can be had with a 6-speed manual or efficient 10-speed automatic transmission, while the convertible is automatic only.

 There aren't too many rivals for the Mustang in the UK.
 Its arch-rival in the US is the Chevrolet Camaro, available in the UK as a special order model in left-hand-drive only, so the Mustang has the market pretty much to itself.
 The Lexus RC F is a V8 coupe, but it's around £20,000 more expensive than the Ford.
-The Toyota Supra is a better all-round sports car but is priced to take on more expensive rivals such as the Porsche Cayman.

 As for the convertible, the only rivals for this 4-seater are the BMW 4 Series and Audi A5, but the Mustang Convertible offers far better value-for-money.
 Not only does it have more kit, it's also a larger car, although that does mean it can feel a little unwieldy on narrower UK roads.